-Oh, absolutely, I think to be honest, anyone that comes in with back pain, I nearly always give them I don't have to malar dice on it does, we have my patient, I use that a lot.
-And I always have a little programme that I've pre set up that I can give out to new patients, just it makes them feel like they're getting more for their money, that stuff that they can use, it's really a great resource to be able to use, but I always give my patients cat curls, rotations, maybe a glute stretch, you know, I've got a little routine that I tend to get people to do, and just to get mobility into their backs if they're really stiff to begin with.
-So there's always things that I will always leave to pregnant women.
-And they will always include Ed standing mobility exercises first, if they're not hyper mobile or suffering with anything really specific, but I will always give him those exercises first, and I will always give them pelvic floor exercises on day one.
+Absolutely.
+I think to be honest, anyone that comes in with back pain, I nearly always give them, I know you had to Tim Allardyce on who does, rehab my patient, I use that a lot.
+And I always have a little programme that I've preset up that I can give out to new patients, just so it makes them feel like they're getting more for their money, that's stuff that they can use, it's a great resource to be able to use, but I always give my patients cat curls, rotations, maybe a glute stretch, you know, I've got a little routine that I tend to give people to do, just to get mobility into their backs if they're really stiff to begin with.
+So there's always things that I will always give to pregnant women.
+And they will always include either standing mobility exercises first, if they're not hyper mobile or suffering with anything really specific.
+But I will always give them those exercises first, and I will always give them pelvic floor exercise on day one.